25prabhu10/notes/docs/Concepts/Application_Security/Cryptography.md

 # Cryptography

-It is the practice and study of techniques for secure communication in the presence of adversarial behavior
+It is the practice and study of techniques for secure communication in the presence of adversarial behaviour

 - Cryptography involves converting sensitive data into a format that is unreadable for an unauthorized user